 Naaseh v’nishma,

-Let us open our hearts and our ears
+Let us open our hearts and our minds

 Cause there will always be mountains to climb